UltraMessaging/um_troubleshoot/README.md

 ["lbmsrc"](https://ultramessaging.github.io/currdoc/doc/example/index.html#examplelbmsrc_c)
 program, which only publishes one topic.

-Find the monitoring record with the unrecoverable transport loss by searching for the regular expression:
+Find the Receiver Transport Statistics record with the unrecoverable transport loss by searching for the regular expression:
 ````
 LBT-RM datagrams unrecoverable.*: [^0]
 ````